bumblebaytuna/BangleApps/apps/hourangle/README.md

 - If you find any bugs just raise a request via BangleApps issues
 - I have limited time and resources to expand its capabilities, but this should not stop others developing a more capable fork if they wish to.
 - Happy to consider adding in extra polarscope display styles, just ask
-- Use of the watch's GPS to automatically collect your current latitude and time is under development and testing.
+- Use of the watch's GPS to automatically collect your current latitude and time has been developed and is undergoing field testing.
+Weather windows for astronomy can be short and I am unsure yet whether it is really a worthwhile capability to have due to the time needed to get a GPS fix (whereas manual input of your location in the settings is reliable and gives instant results).

 - I will never be expanding the app in the following area(s).
 If someone wishes to expand it for use in these areas then please by all means do so.
   i) Southern Hemisphere polar alignment (I think it unlikely of much use for a watch display this small)